Causes of Vitiligo

 Ask your question directly to Dr Shah's team

 b.
-Hormonal connections: Affection of certain hormones such as Thyroid hormones or Melanocyte Stimulating hormone may be responsible for vitiligo.
-Also, the simultaneous occurrence of vitiligo and other hormonal disorder suggests an underlying genetic factor.
+Hormonal connections: Affection of certain hormones, such as Thyroid hormones or Melanocyte stimulating hormone, may be responsible for vitiligo.
+Also, the simultaneous occurrence of vitiligo and other hormonal disorders suggests an underlying genetic factor.

 c.
 Genetic tendencies